 Getting Started with Digital

 Digital’s potential for improving project outcomes and increasing competitiveness is not something that project owners or construction firms can long ignore.
 Digital applications and technology, digital workflows, and digital practices can be learned and integrated for massive impact, meeting the demands of mounting business and governmental pressures, and meeting the increase of projects due to urbanization.
-Incremental digital transformation can be realistically achieved and adopted as an owner, EPC, or constructor best practice.
+Incremental digital transformation in the transportation industry can be realistically achieved and adopted as an owner, EPC, or constructor best practice.

 As with most new initiatives, a staged approach often wins the prize.
 While some may be reluctant to commit to digitizing their entire process, it is worth considering a pilot project.
 From collaboration tools that link team members to each other and to a common data source to the use of scheduling software that streamlines the pace of work, there is a variety of digital applications and integrations that can improve project performance without embracing a complete digital transformation all at one time.